-In this great Aviation Industry, the selection of appropriate airplane insurance is very important.
-This is a core task for protecting your aircraft, aviation business, cargo, and most essentially passengers including pilots and other crew members.
+In this great Aviation Industry, The selection of appropriate airplane insurance is essential.
+This is a core task for protecting your aircraft, aviation business, cargo, and passengers.
+Insurance plans can also include pilots and other crew members.
 Just like your car, unpredictable events can occur.
 Whether they are natural causes or human-caused accidents, aircraft are susceptible to accidents.
 As most people know, aviation can be very expensive.
-One incident can easily cost an individual $10,000 or more!
-Furthermore, it covers third parties such as people on the ground injured by crashes, crops, property (building, houses) damaged by a crash.
+One “small” incident can easily cost an individual $10,000 or more!
+Furthermore, aviation insurance covers third parties such as people on the ground, crops, and property damaged by a crash.

-Therefore, all these selections should be carefully considered by operators of commercial airlines or private owners, in order to prevent problems and conflicts to be encountered in future accidents to save business and aircraft.
+Therefore, all these selections should be carefully considered by operators of commercial airlines or private owners, to prevent problems and conflicts to be encountered in future accidents to save businesses and aircraft.

 Aviation insurance normally covers the necessities or requirements that are helpful for: